-Catholicism is animated from its core by the self-gift of Jesus Christ, the incarnate Son of God.
-Bringing together multiple disciplines – theology, philosophy, history, literature, science and art – in every course, the MA in Catholic studies helps students see how the reality of Christ’s self-gift in the Incarnation holds profound meaning in every aspect of human experience.
+In Catholic Studies, we believe Catholicism is animated from its core by the self-gift of Jesus Christ, the incarnate Son of God.
+Bringing together multiple disciplines – theology, philosophy, history, literature, science and art – in every course, the MA in Catholic studies helps students see how the reality of Christ’s self-gift in the Incarnation holds profound importance for every aspect of life.

 A BROAD HISTORICAL FRAMEWORK WITH DETAILED STUDY